-- Boil away stuck on food from your pots by adding a couple tablespoons of baking soda to a pot half full of water and boil until the burnt on food loosens and floats.
+- Boil away stuck-on food from your pots by adding a couple of tablespoons of baking soda to a pot half full of water and boil until the burnt on food loosens and floats.

 - Rub a little oil on your hand grater before use to keep food from sticking to it.

-- Popcorn will stay fresh and you will eliminate “old maids” if kept in the freezer.
+- Popcorn will stay fresh and you will eliminate “old maids” (kernels that don’t pop) if kept in the freezer.
 We don’t eat a great deal of popcorn so this works well for us.

 - For a fluffier omelet, add a pinch of cornstarch to your eggs before beating them.